 Mac and Cheese with Peas, Muffin, and Fruit

-Make your favorite boxed mac and cheese (or try a homemade option), stir in some peas, and add simple sides.
+Make your favorite boxed mac and cheese (or try sweet potato mac and cheese), stir in some peas, and add simple sides such as sweet red peppers and cucumber sticks.
 This is a favorite kids lunch for sure!

 (Shown in the Omie Bento Box.)